What Happened

 - Players Involved:

-- Mets Acquire: LHP Gregory Soto
+- Mets receive: LHP Gregory Soto

-- Orioles Acquire: RHP Wellington Aracena (20 years old, 2.38 ERA in Class A) and RHP Cameron Foster (26 years old, 2.97 ERA in Double-A/Triple-A)
+- Orioles receive: RHP Wellington Aracena (20 years old, 2.38 ERA in 17 games at Class A) and RHP Cameron Foster (26 years old, 2.97 ERA across Double-A and Triple-A).

 - Soto’s Performance:

-- 3.96 ERA in 2025
+- 3.96 ERA in 2025 season

 - 27.5% strikeout rate